Sherman57-Git/Capstone-1/README.md

 - 💵 Add deposits or expenses
 - 🧾 View all transactions in order
-- 💾 Save and load data from `transactions.csv`
+- 💾 allows you to save data to a file, load data from a file, and add new data. `transactions.csv`
 - 🧮 Calculate current balance
 - 🧠 Beginner-friendly Java structure